cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 </figcaption>
 </figure>

-> Aside: The most recent organizational chart for UK
-> Libraries is from 2019.
+> Aside 1: The most recent organizational chart for UK Libraries is from 2019,
+> and they may have decided to stop making them.
 Much has changed since then,
-> including a new Dean, but the general idea should hold
+> including a new Dean, but the general point I am making should hold about the
-> about the complexity of the modern library.
+> complexity of the modern library.
+>
+> Aside 2: The concept of organizational charts dates back to the 19th century,
+> Based some cursory searching, the first known chart was created in 1855 by
+> Daniel McCallum, a railway general superintendent.
+McCallum, with the
+> assistance of a draftsman and civil engineer named George Holt Henshaw,
+> designed an organizational chart for the New York and Erie Railway to
+> showcase the division of administrative duties and the number and class of
+> employees engaged in each department ([Organimi 2020][organimi2020],
+> [Lanteria 2021][lanteria2021]).
+This chart was initially referred to as a
+> "Diagram representing a plan of organization" and was not yet called an
+> organizational chart ([Organimi 2020][organimi2020], [Pingboard][pingboard]).
+>
+> The terminology "organization chart" became more common in the early 20th
+> century, and by 1914, a certain Brinton advocated for broader use of
+> organizational charts ([Wikipedia Organizational Chart][org-wikipedia]).
+The
+> use of organizational charts gained more traction in industrial engineering
+> circles and became more popular among businesses and enterprises in the
+> latter half of the 20th century ([Miro 2021][miro2021]).
+>
+> These early developments set the stage for modern organizational charts,
+> which have now become crucial tools for delineating responsibilities,
+> hierarchy, and the structural framework within organizations across various
+> sectors.
+From a historical perspective, a study of organizational charts of
+> the years can shed insight on how the organization evolves, especially when
+> cross-referencing that evolution with other changes, such as the introduction
+> of electronic resources in libraries.

 This complexity is very interesting.
 The growth in electronic resources,